swanss/peptide_design/README.md

 The default location for both is in the parent directory of `peptide_design`.

 NOTE: we've compiled this project with gcc 6.2.0 and clang 11.0.0.
-Other compilers haven't been testested
+Other compilers haven't been tested

 * `make all` - builds all programs
 * `make test` - builds only programs in the `tests` directory